-Even then however the tribe leader was unsure, but agreed for now at least to let the Ape recover in their village.
+Even then however the tribe leader was still unsure, but agreed for now at least to let the Ape recover in their village.

 Gerisian’s little sister who had been playing with the Dinosaur stood at the back, curious but also scared a little of the small Ape.
 The fact that it was almost human in it’s appearance, movements and expressions just made it all the more unnerving.